Claiming Process

 4. Check Claim Status

-After submitting a Claim Batch to Services Australia, you can check on its progress to see whether it’s been approved or paid.
+After submitting a Claim Batch to Services Australia, you can check on its progress to see whether it’s been approved or completed.

 Here, you can selects the Check Claim Status quick action available on the Claim Batch record, as shown below.
-On click, Maica will make a callout to Services Australia and retrieve the most up-to-date Status — whether it’s still being processed or has reached a final outcome like Paid or Cancelled.
-You’ll see the current status update right on the Claim Batch screen, and in the modal, as shown below.
+On click, Maica will make a callout to Services Australia and retrieve the most up-to-date Status — whether it’s still being processed or has reached a final outcome like Completed or Cancelled.
+You’ll see the current status update right on the Claim Batch screen.

 When you click Check Claim Status, Maica connects with Services Australia using the Claim API and automatically: